KevinARubin/Dictionary_Search/README.md

 # Dictionary_Search
-Type in a word to be searched in the Merriam-Webster Dictionary
+Type in a word to be searched in the Merriam-Webster Dictionary.